alexkorol/pixel-perfecter/notes/logbook.md

 ## 2025-06-11 - Evening

 **Switched to Roo Code in VS Code and saw immediate results** Roo Code in boomerang mode using sonnet 3.7 was able to correctly iterate on the problem and get the project to a point where all 4 of my initial test input images converted to pixel art successfully.
 This was a major gamechanger and a milestone in the project.

+## 2025-06-12 - Morning

+Focused on the ML track today.
+Added on-the-fly augmentation and noise injection inside `GridDataset` so training samples shake up color drift and blur similar to diffusion artifacts.
+Replaced the tiny conv stack with a residual CNN that includes squeeze-excite attention, plus dropout in the head.
+Updated the trainer to combine MSE and MAE with sample weighting, clamp gradients, and use safe AMP fallback.
+Inference helpers now fan out multiple cell/offset candidates with a scoring heuristic instead of a single rounded guess.
+Next session: rerun dataset prep with fresh feedback rows and capture training metrics once a longer GPU session is available.

+## 2025-06-12 - Afternoon

+Realised the CNN was fighting warped supervision because every sample was being forcibly squashed into 160×160 while the labels stayed in original pixel units.
+Swapped resize for `ImageOps.pad` so we preserve aspect ratio, scaled the labels by the same factor, and plumbed the per-sample scale tensor all the way into the metrics.
+Inference now rescales predictions back to the source image.
+Need to re-run the long training job with the new preprocessing and compare MAE/accuracy again.

+Ported the gradient-peak heuristic from Astropulse’s MIT pixeldetector into `ml/heuristics.py` (with attribution) and blended it into the suggestion ranking.
+Added `ml.analyze_predictions` to compare raw regression, heuristics, and combined top-k.
+Latest 32-epoch run lands at ~2.4 px MAE on cell size, ~3.7/3.9 px on offsets, and the blended suggestions hit within 1 px on ~25% of synthetic validation cases—huge jump from the ~2% we started with.
+## 2025-06-15 - Output Cleanup

+Archived the 74-image reconstruction run to `output/archive/2025-06-15/` (reconstructions, validation overlays, grid debug, metrics).
+Moved legacy experiments into `archive/` and added `notes/curated_samples.md` listing the fixed sanity-check set so future runs stay focused.